juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 - link to more content - a string
 - pubdate - a datetime

 We want to store this information in an object that we can then pass around in the rest of our program.
-Your task, in this problem, is to write a class, NewsStory , starting with a constructor that takes ( guid, title, description, link, pubdate ) as argumentsand stores them appropriately.
+Your task, in this problem, is to write a class, NewsStory, starting with a constructor that takes ( guid, title, description, link, pubdate ) as arguments and stores them appropriately.
 NewsStory also needs to contain the following methods:

 - get_guid(self)
 - get_title(self)